Eschatologue/CM_wiki/docs/class/ranger/spellbreaker.md

 You are an unparalleled hunter of mages.
 Whenever you hit a creature with a weapon attack, you can expend a level 1+ spell slot to deal bonus :dmg-force: Force damage to your target equal to 1d8 per level of the spell slot you expended.

-Also, when you cast *Dispel Magic*, you can add your Wisdom modifier (minimum of +1) to the ability check and when you cast *Counterspell* you can subtract the result of the target's save by a number equal to your Wisdom modifier (minimum of +1).
+Moreover, when you cast *Dispel Magic* and you need to make a spellcasting ability check to determine the result, you can treat a roll of 9 or lower as a 10.
+When you cast *Counterspell*, its save DC increases by a number equals to your Wisdom modifier (minimum of +1).

 ### Level 15: Mantle of the Master